Huskarhero/django-shop/docs/reference/notifications.rst

 given recipient.
 During this step, the given template is rendered applying the stored context.
 Their status then changes to "*sent*", or in case of a problem to "*failed*".

-If **django-SHOP** is configured to run in a multilingual environment, post office renders the email in the language used during order creation.
+If **djangoSHOP** is configured to run in a multilingual environment, post office renders the email in the language used during order creation.